tdubose/emotional-labor-assessment/README.md

 	* Am I aware of the dates when vacations, strikes or other special cases will vary my children's care schedule?
 	* Do I seek alternative care to cover vacations, strikes and other special cases?
 	* Do I help my children choose and balance extracurricular activities?
-* If my child has paid carers, do I perform emotional labor to support them?
+* If my child has paid caregivers, do I perform emotional labor to support them?
 	* Do I know what grade of school my child is in?
 	* Do I know what my children's own educational ambitions and goals are?
 	* Do I track roughly what skills they are working on and do I know what they are currently struggling with educationally?